kelseyabreu/biomastersCampaign/README.md

 ANCIENT BAOBAB (via scanner, vast and patient):
 "I am the Tree of Life.
 I store water.
 I provide shelter.
 I feed animals.
 I have stood for two and a half millennia.
 Civilizations have risen around me.
 Droughts came.
 Floods came.
-I remain.
+I remain."
-Not through strength alone, but through generosity."

 PLAYER:
-"What have you learned in all that time?"
+"How have you endured so long?"

 BAOBAB:
-"Give.
-Endure.
-Adapt.
-I give water in drought.
-I give fruit in famine.
-I give shelter in storms.
-This is how I survive.
-By being needed.
-By being part of the web.
-Your 'game' shows this.
-Connection.
-Dependence."
+"Deep roots.
+My taproot reaches water others cannot find.
+My trunk stores thousands of liters—water for years of drought.
+My bark is thick—fire cannot kill me.
+Wind cannot topple me.
+I survive the harshest conditions through resilience, not luck."

+PLAYER:
+"And the animals?
+The ecosystem depends on you."

+BAOBAB:
+"Yes.
+BECAUSE I am resilient, I can be generous.
+My fruit feeds when others cannot bear.
+My hollows shelter in storms.
+My flowers bloom for pollinators.
+But make no mistake— I do not survive because I give.
+I give because I survive.
+Resilience first.
+Generosity follows.
+This is the order of life."

 [BATTLE: Savanna/Rainforest Biome deck]
-[Demonstrates understanding of keystone species and ecosystem services]
+[Demonstrates understanding of keystone species and survival strategies]

 [After victory]

 BAOBAB:
-"You understand reciprocity.
-The balance of giving and receiving.
+"You understand.
+Strength enables service.
+Resilience enables generosity.
+One cannot give from an empty well.
+Survive first.
+Then sustain others.
-Seek the giant sequoias in California,USA.
+Seek the giant sequoias in California, USA.
 They are taller.
-They are older.
-They have seen more."
+They grow in fire.
+They too understand resilience."
 ```

 **Reward:** Keystone species wisdom